idaholab/malamute/doc/content/source/materials/GraphiteElectricalResistivity.md

     caption=Polynomial relationship for the electrical resistivity of AT 101 graphite, shown with the coefficient of determination and the experimental data points. style=display:block;margin-left:auto;margin-right:auto;width:70%

-The computation of these properties occurs only once at the start of each timestep.
-This design decision significantly improves the computational efficiency of the class; however, the value of the temperature from the previous converged timestep is used to compute the electrical resistivity value for the current timestep.
+The local temperature is checked against the calibration range limits only once at the start of each timestep, using the value of the temperature from the previous converged timestep.
+The electrical resistivity value is, however, calculated with the current value of the temperature.

 ## Example Input File Syntax